Characters: Warhammer 40000 Tau Empire

 - Taken Up to Eleven with the XV104 Riptide Battlesuits, which is twice the size of a Crisis suit, while being better protected than a Space Marine Dreadnought, able to absorb more punishment, mounts heavier weaponry, and is still able to quickly Jet Pack around.
 It is practically a Flying Brick.

-- Long Range Fighter: To the point of Crippling Overspecialization, but damn if they are not good at it.
-Only the Imperial Guard and the Orks might put our a lot more shots, but the Tau bring it with some of the most specific effect.
+- Long-Range Fighter: To the point of Crippling Overspecialization, but damn if they are not good at it.
+Only the Imperial Guard and the Orks can put out more shots, but the Tau hit more powerfully and, with the aid of markerlights, more accurately.

 - Macross Missile Massacre: Tau battlesuits and vehicles often have multiple firing missile systems, such as the missile pod or smart missile system, both of which output several small missiles at once.
 The missile pod tends to be a more simply-guided direct-fire variation, while the smart missile system is capable of navigating its missiles around blocking terrain.